FSA & HSA for Doula Care: What's Eligible in 2026

 - Internal Revenue Service & H.R.
 1 (One Big Beautiful Bill Act).
 (2025).
 Dependent Care FSA limit increase to $7,500 for 2026.
 Retrieved April 2026 from https://www.irs.gov/publications/p503

 - Internal Revenue Service.
 (2025).
-Publication 502 (2025), Medical and Dental Expenses (for use in preparing 2025 returns).
+Publication 502 (2025), Medical and Dental Expenses.
 Retrieved April 2026 from https://www.irs.gov/publications/p502

 - Internal Revenue Service.
 (2025).
 Topic No. 502, Medical and Dental Expenses (definition under IRC §213(d)).
 Retrieved April 2026 from https://www.irs.gov/taxtopics/tc502